UCLALibrary/hauth/README.md

     mvn -Plive integration-test

-This will spin up Hauth locally, along with the PostgreSQL and Cantaloupe Docker containers.
+This will spin up Hauth locally, along with the Redis, PostgreSQL, and Cantaloupe Docker containers.
 You can also, optionally, supply `-Ddocker.showLogs` if you want to see the containers' logs.

 ## Environmental Properties